-Raw duros resemble red uncooked pasta of varying shapes like small pinwheels, tubes and postage stamp-sized squares.
+Raw durros resemble red uncooked pasta of varying shapes like small pinwheels, tubes and postage stamp-sized squares.
 These are sold in bulk and can be cooked at home.
-Frying these in oil bulks-up their size making them suitable for chewing (and snacking!).
-Duros have a light flavor – not at all spicy or salty.
+Frying these in oil bulks-up their size making them suitable for eating.
+Durros have a light flavor – not at all spicy or salty.
 Again, you’ll find these everywhere in the country so try some on your next visit to Mexico.

 The corn-based theme surrounding much of Mexico’s famous street food continues with gorditas.
 These messy antojitos feature a thick round corn dough patty cooked on a griddle.
 This is then cut to form a “pocket” which is stuffed with – you guessed it – beans, meat, cheese and vegetables!
 These are filling, but much messier than they should be.